Hürrem Sultan: Relationship with Suleiman

 Hürrem Sultan likely entered the harem around fifteen years of age.
 The precise year that she entered the harem is not recorded, but it's accepted that she became Suleiman's new favourite concubine around the time he became the sultan in 1520, because their first child was born in 1521.

 Hürrem's unprecedented rise from a harem slave to Suleiman's legal wife attracted immense jealousy, acrimony and disfavor not only in the harem, but also from the general populace.
-By the early 1520s, she had become Suleiman's most prominent consort beside Gülbahar Mahidevran Hatun (c.1500), who was the mother of Suleiman's eldest surviving son.
-Before devoting himself exclusively to Hürrem and becoming monogamous, Süleyman had followed the precedent of his ancestors and taken a number of concubines when he was a prince but after becoming the sultan, he fell deeply in love with his new concubine, Hürrem.
+By the early 1520s, she had become Suleiman's most prominent consort beside Mahidevran Hatun (c.1500), who was the mother of Suleiman's eldest surviving son.
+Before devoting himself exclusively to Hürrem and becoming monogamous, Suleiman had followed the precedent of his ancestors and taken a number of concubines when he was a prince but after becoming the sultan, he fell deeply in love with his new concubine, Hürrem.